 Introversion is characterized by a preference to focus on the inside world.
 As introverts, ISFJs are energized by spending time alone or with a small, familiar group.
 They find large group gatherings draining because they seek depth instead of breadth of relationships.
 Like other introverts, ISFJs process information internally.
 They are often great listeners.

 As Feeling people, ISFJs are subjective.
 They make decisions based on their principles and values.
 They are ruled by their heart instead of their head.
 ISFJs judge situations and others based on their feelings and extenuating circumstances.
 They seek to please others and want to be appreciated.
 They value harmony and empathy.

 Sensing focuses on the present.
 As sensors, ISFJs are "here and now" people.
 They are factual and process information through the five senses.
 They see things as they are because they are concrete and literal thinkers.
 They trust what is certain.
 ISFJ value realism and common sense.
 They like ideas with practical applications.

 As Judging people, ISFJs think sequentially.
 They value order and organization.
 Their lives are scheduled and structured.
 ISFJs seek closure and enjoy completing tasks.
 They take deadlines seriously.
 They work then they play.
 The Judging preference does not mean judgmental.
-Judging refers to how a person deals with day-to-day activities.
+Judging refers to how a day-to-day activities at dealt with.

 ISFJ Cognitive Functions